Registration: Course & Program

 What is a prerequisite and where can I find prerequisite information?

-Every course has a prerequisite and a constraint.
+Every course has a prerequisite.
 Students are responsible to ensure they meet both the prerequisite and the constraint of a course.

-Review the Online Calendar to find out about prerequisites in courses you are interested in taking.
+Review the Academic Calendar to find out about prerequisites in courses you are interested in taking.

 What is a constraint and where can I find the course constraints?

-You can review all course constraints on the Online Timetable.
+You can review all course constraints on the Academic Timetable.

 Can I enter a course without having taken the prerequisite?

-No, we do not bypass prerequisite requirements.
+No, we do not waive prerequisite requirements.
 Prerequisites provide knowledge and content that is necessary for success in the next course.
-Requests for permission to bypass it will not be considered.
+Requests for permission to waive prerequisites will not be considered.

 It is likely that you are not meeting the prerequisite or the constraint on the course.
 You should have received an error when this occurred.
 If it is unclear why you received the error, contact the Registration Helpline and report what error you received.
 They will advise you of the solution or place you in contact with the appropriate area for assistance.